Romans Chapter 8

 8. that the creation itself will also be freed from the slavery of corruption into the freedom of the glory of the children of God.

-10. And not only that, but even we ourselves – though having the firstfruit of the Spirit – even we ourselves groan in ourselves eagerly awaiting the adoption as sons; the ransoming back3“ransoming back” is one word in Greek, typically translated “redemption”.
+10. And not only that, but even we ourselves – though having the firstfruit of the Spirit – even we ourselves groan in ourselves, eagerly awaiting adoption as sons; the ransoming back3“ransoming back” is one word in Greek, typically translated “redemption”.
 It properly refers to a released secured by paying a ransom. of our body.

 12. but if we hope for what we don’t see, we eagerly await through patient endurance.